tiwarisanjay/argocd-dex/README.md

 ArgoCD with Dex Configuration
 # ArgoCD Dex Integration with Microsoft connector
 ## Prerequsites
-- Create new application in AzureAD OCID follow following link for the same [Quick Start : Register an application](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)
+- Create new application in AzureAD OIDC follow following link for the same [Quick Start : Register an application](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)
 - Call back URL in your AzureAD application would be :
     - https://<ArgoCD_Server_IP/URL>/api/dex/callback